IZombie (TV series): Episodes

 iZombie was officially picked up on May 8, 2014, and premiered on March 17, 2015.
-On May 6, 2015, The CW renewed the series for a second season.
-On November 23, 2015, The CW ordered six additional episodes for the second season, bringing the episode count to a total of 19 episodes. iZombie was renewed for a third season on March 11, 2016. iZombie was renewed for a fourth season on May 10, 2017, which premiered on February 26, 2018. iZombie was renewed for a fifth and final season in May 2018, which premiered on May 2, 2019.
+On May 6, 2015, the CW renewed the series for a second season.
+On November 23, 2015, the CW ordered six additional episodes for the second season, bringing the episode count to a total of 19 episodes. iZombie was renewed for a third season on March 11, 2016. iZombie was renewed for a fourth season on May 10, 2017, which premiered on February 26, 2018. iZombie was renewed for a fifth and final season in May 2018, which premiered on May 2, 2019.

 Production

 Development

-Rob Thomas was approached by Warner Brothers to develop the series while he was editing the film version of Veronica Mars.
-At first he refused, but Warner Brothers was insistent, and he eventually took the job.
+Rob Thomas was approached by Warner Bros. to develop the series while he was editing the film version of Veronica Mars.
+At first, he refused, but Warner Bros. was insistent, and he eventually took the job.
 Prior to iZombie, Thomas was attempting to pitch his own zombie television series; when AMC picked up The Walking Dead, it was "so similar to what we were doing, it just killed that project", according to Thomas.

 The opening credits for the series are drawn by Michael Allred, the main artist and co-creator of the original comic book.
 The series' theme tune is "Stop, I'm Already Dead" by Deadboy & the Elephantmen.

-On October 5, 2015, The CW ordered five additional scripts for the second season; however, on November 23, 2015, the network ordered six additional episodes into production, bringing the season order to 19 episodes.
+On October 5, 2015, the CW ordered five additional scripts for the second season, but on November 23, 2015, the network ordered six additional episodes into production, bringing the season's order to 19 episodes.

 Casting

 Alexandra Krosney originally played the part of Peyton Charles.
 After the series was ordered, she was replaced by Aly Michalka, and the role was changed from regular cast to recurring.
-Michalka was later promoted to series regular for the series' third season.
-Nora Dunn was initially attached to play Liv's mother; however, it was changed when it was realized that her character was going to play a smaller role than initially envisioned.
+On May 22, 2016, Michalka was promoted to series regular for the third season.
+Nora Dunn was initially attached to play Liv's mother, but the casting was changed when her character was realized as playing a smaller role than initially envisioned.
 She was replaced by Molly Hagan.
 Rob Thomas has stated that this move was a financial decision.

-On May 22, 2016, it was announced that Aly Michalka had been promoted to series regular for the third season.
-On July 21, 2017, it was announced that Robert Knepper had been promoted to series regular for the fourth season.
+On July 21, 2017, Robert Knepper was announced as being promoted to series regular for the fourth season.
 On September 27, 2018, it was announced that Bryce Hodgson had been promoted to series regular for the fifth and final season.
 David Anders stated following Knepper's departure that while he had suggested Rutger Hauer to play his character's father, he believed Knepper did well in the role.